mprib/caliscope/docs/index.md

 It is GUI-based, permissively licensed under the LGPLv3, and intended to serve as the processing hub of a low-cost DIY motion capture studio.

-The packages comes included with a sample tracker using Google's Mediapipe which illustrates how to use the tracker API.
+The packages comes included with a sample tracker using Google's Mediapipe which illustrates examples (hands/pose/holistic) how to implement the Tracker base class.
+The intention is to allow alternate tracking algorithms to be cleanly plugged into the pipeline.

 The workflow currently requires you to provide your own synchronized frames or to provide [a file](project_setup.md#frame_time_historycsv) that specifies the time at which each frame was read so that pyxy3d can perform the synchronization itself, though there are plans to manage this synchronization automatically through audio files.